PhD in Management

 In addition to research activities in the six core sub-disciplines, faculty staff have research strengths in domains including workplace mental health, employee voice and participation, integration of refugees in workplaces, international business management and leadership, sport management and marketing, and evaluating socio-cultural impacts of arts and cultural activities.

 As part of the Business School’s commitment to the recruitment of world-class researchers, the department has hired academics who hold a PhD degree from renowned universities, including University of California, KU Leuven, and Leeds University.
-The department has also hired Professorial Research Fellows who further strengthen the department’s supervisory and research capability, including Professor Jason Shaw (NTU) and Professor Brian Connelly (Auburn University).
+The department has also hired Professorial Research Fellows who further strengthen the department’s supervisory and research capability, including Professor Jason Shaw (NTU).

 Faculty staff regularly publish their research in leading management journals, including: